List of Predator novels: Predator: Turnabout (2008)

-Alaska is lovely in the spring: the plants start to come back, the snow begins to melt, the bears start to come of hibernation... it's all a bugle call to poachers across the world hoping to sack the biggest game they can find.
+Alaska is lovely in the spring: the plants start to come back, the snow begins to melt, the bears start to come out of hibernation... it's all a bugle call to poachers across the world hoping to sack the biggest game they can find.
 And the Predators are no different.

 Predator: South China Sea (2008)

 A prize hunt has been arranged on a Southeast Asia island.
 When the compound is attacked and security personnel killed, the hunters battle for survival.

 Predator: Incursion (2015)

 Predator ships stream into human space in unprecedented numbers.
 The Colonial Marines, controlled by Weyland-Yutani, respond to the incursion, thus entering the Rage War.
 Incursion is the first novel in The Rage War trilogy by Tim Lebbon, which continues in Alien: Invasion and concludes in Alien vs. Predator: Armageddon.
 The trilogy as a whole centers around an invasion of the mainstream human civilization by the Rage, a dissident human faction that has successfully weaponized the Xenomorphs, with the Predators caught in the crossfire.